 At some point, you might need to send a business service of process.
 Or, more positively, you might want to partner with them.
 In either case, you’ll need their Connecticut registered agent name and office address, readily available through a name search.

 When modifying your LLC’s information – like changing your registered agent or principal address to a member or a registered agent service – you will want to confirm the information that the Secretary of State already has on file.
 A name search will take care of this for you.

-How to Perform an Connecticut LLC Name Search
+How to Perform a Connecticut LLC Name Search

-There’s a number of reasons you might want to search a business name, but only one way to do it: through the “Connecticut Business Registry Search.”
+There are a number of reasons you might want to search for a business name, but only one way to do it: through the “Connecticut Business Records Search.”

 For name availability checks, all you need to do is enter your exact desired name in the “Search by Name” bar and see if anything comes up.
 If there’s another business already using your name, it’s back to the drawing board.
 But if not, you’re good to go!
 Feel free to reserve that name or use it on your Certificate of Organization.

 To search for a specific business (or your own existing one) enter its full name or a keyword in the “Search by Name” bar.
 You can also search by a business ID or Filing Number.
-Entering a partial name or keyword will likely yield a lot of results while entering an exact name or ID may only return one.
+Entering a partial name or keyword will likely yield a lot of results while entering an exact name or ID may only return one, or none at all.
 Regardless, you can click on any business to access the following information:

 - Business Name

 - Registration Date